Commit Check¶

 cchk.tomlorcommit-check.tomlfile.The default configuration is lenient — it only checks whether commit messages follow the Conventional Commits specification and branch names follow the Conventional Branch convention.

-Use Custom Configuration¶
+Use Custom Configuration File¶

 Usage¶